rchillyard/Scalaprof/RPN/README.md

 And, furthermore, there are the following two memory instructions

 * sto:key [store the value at the top of the stack into memory location "key"]
-* rcl:key [recall the value in memory location "key", pusing it on to the stack]
+* rcl:key [recall the value in memory location "key", pushing it on to the stack]

 There are additionally, two (currently) constants with effective names of: